johnjung/graphics/README.md

 $ cat nutrition_information.csv | two_by_two --x=24 --y=25 - > two_by_two.svg
 ```

+## update_thumbnails.sh

+Resize a set of images to update thumbnails on a website.

 ## venn

 Produce proportionate venn diagrams, where the size of each circle and the